History of Jamaica in Timeline

 2005: Marlon James published John Crow's Devil

-In 2005, Marlon James published his novel John Crow's Devil.
+In 2005, Marlon James published the novel "John Crow's Devil".

 In early 2005, an Opposition leader, Edward Seaga, called for the merger of the JDF and JCF.
+This has not garnered support in either organisation nor among the majority of citizens.

-February 2006: Portia Simpson-Miller becomes Prime Minister
+February 2006: Portia Simpson-Miller replaces Patterson

-On 26 February 2006, Portia Simpson-Miller replaced P.J.
-Patterson, becoming Jamaica's first female Prime Minister.
+On 26 February 2006, Portia Simpson-Miller replaced P. J. Patterson, becoming Jamaica's first female Prime Minister.

-2006: FLOW Decommissioned TDMA
+2006: FLOW decommissions TDMA

 In 2006, FLOW decommissioned TDMA.

-2006: Rugby League played in Jamaica
+2006: Rugby league played in Jamaica

-2007: Portia Simpson-Miller term end as Prime Minister
+2007: Portia Simpson-Miller as Prime Minister

-Portia Simpson-Miller term ended as Prime Minister in 2007.
+Portia Simpson-Miller served as Prime Minister from 2005–2007.

-2008: Jamaica won gold in the men's 4 x 100m
+2008: Jamaica won gold medal in the men's 4 × 100 m

-In 2008, Jamaica won gold in the men's 4 × 100 m.
+In the 2008 Olympic Games, Jamaica won the gold medal in the men's 4 × 100 m.

-2009: LIME launched its 3G network
+2009: LIME launches 3G network

 2009: Marlon James published The Book of Night Women

-In 2009, Marlon James published his novel The Book of Night Women.
+In 2009, Marlon James published the novel "The Book of Night Women".

 2009: Patrick Allen becomes Governor-General

-2009: Continued expansion of alumina production
+2009: Planned alumina production expansion

-2010: Violence erupts during attempt to arrest Christopher Coke
+2010: Attempt to arrest Christopher Coke

-April 2011: Limited passenger rail service resumes
+April 2011: Resumption of passenger rail service

-On 13 April 2011, a limited passenger rail service was resumed between May Pen, Spanish Town and Linstead.
+On 13 April 2011, a limited passenger service was resumed between May Pen, Spanish Town and Linstead.

 2011: Justin Masterson highest paid Jamaican athlete

-2011: Adherents to the Rastafari movement
+2011: Adherents to Rastafari Movement

 According to the 2011 census, the Rastafari movement has 29,026 adherents, with 25,325 Rastafarian males and 3,701 Rastafarian females.

-2011: LIME's FTTH Deployment
+2011: LIME's FTTH deployment

 2011: Claro Jamaica merged with Digicel Jamaica